What is hypothyroidism?

-Hypothyroidism may be caused by 1) an autoimmune disease that attacks the thyroid gland, 2) surgery or radiation to treat thyroid cancer and other conditions, or 3) rare and random genetic events in which a mutation is acquired during early development.
+Hypothyroidism may be caused by (1) an autoimmune disease that attacks the thyroid gland, (2) surgery or radiation to treat thyroid cancer and other conditions, or (3) rare and random genetic events in which a mutation is acquired during early embryonic development.

 What are the symptoms of hypothyroidism?

 In babies with the inherited form of hypothyroidism, the condition affects growth and cognitive development.
-It may cause mental retardation, delayed puberty, stunted growth, and ataxia (inability to coordinate muscle movements).
+It may cause intellectual disability, delayed puberty, stunted growth, and ataxia (uncoordinated muscle movements).

-When the body is deprived of thyroid hormone, the pituitary gland works overtime, producing extra thyroid-stimulating hormone (TSH).
-This glut of TSH may enlarge the thyroid into a condition called a goiter.
+When the body has too little thyroid hormone, the pituitary gland works overtime, making extra thyroid-stimulating hormone (TSH).
+Having too much TSH may enlarge the thyroid, forming a goiter.